Mental Health Career Paths: Counseling vs Therapy vs Psychology

 What does a school counselor do?

-The ASCA examines in their role statement of school counselors that they engage in activities to promote equity and equal access to educational experiences for all students through leadership, advocacy, and collaboration to support a safe environment for learning.
+School counselors engage in activities that promote equity and equal access to educational experiences for all students through leadership, advocacy, and collaboration to support a safe learning environment.

 Who does a school counselor work with?

-School counselors address the needs of all students through a culturally relevant lens while integrating intervention programs that are a part of the comprehensive school counseling program.
+School counselors address the needs of all students through a culturally relevant lens and integrate intervention programs into the comprehensive school counseling program.

 How to Become a School Counselor

-All school counselors are required to obtain an advanced degree such as a master’s degree in school counseling.
+School counselors are required to obtain an advanced degree, such as a master’s degree in school counseling.
 In some states, according to the American School Counselor Association (ASCA), you must have teaching experience before becoming certified in school counseling.
-Check their State Certifications page for more information.
+Check ASCA’s state certification requirements page and your state department of education website.

-School counseling and school social work have some similarities, like working with students to discover learning struggles and create solutions.
-However, there are some key differences between what a school counselor and school social worker does.
-The requirements to become a school counselor are also different than the requirements to become a school social worker.
+School counseling and school social work share similarities, such as working with students to identify learning challenges and develop solutions.
+However, there are some key differences between what a school counselor and a school social worker do.
+The requirements to become a school counselor differ from those to become a school social worker.
 Each state has its own school counselor licensing requirements.

 Sponsored Online School Counseling Programs